Setting up a Local Squid Proxy

-For clusters of nodes with CernVM-FS clients, we strongly recommend to setup two or more Squid forward proxy servers as well.
+For clusters of nodes with CernVM-FS clients, we strongly recommend setting up two or more Squid forward proxy servers as well.
 The forward proxies will reduce the latency for the local worker nodes, which is critical for cold cache performance.
 They also reduce the load on the Stratum 1 servers.

 From what we have seen, a Squid server on commodity hardware scales well for at least a couple of hundred worker nodes.
 The more RAM and hard disk you can devote for caching the better.
-We have good experience with of memory cache and of hard disk cache.
-We suggest to setup two identical Squid servers for reliability and load-balancing.
+We have good experience with memory cache and hard disk cache.
+We suggest setting up two identical Squid servers for reliability and load-balancing.
 Assuming the two servers are A and B, set

 The Squid configuration can be verified by